stcorp/harp/doc/operations.rst

             | ``derive(latitude float {time})``

     ``derive_smoothed_column(variable {dimension-type, ...} [unit], axis-variable unit, collocation-result-file, a|b, dataset-dir)``
-        Derive the given intergrated column value by first deriving a partial column profile variant of the variable and then smoothing/integrating this partial column profile using the column avaraging kernel (and a-priori, if available) from a collocated dataset.
-The third parameter indicates which dataset contains the avaraging kernel.
+        Derive the given integrated column value by first deriving a partial column profile variant of the variable and then smoothing/integrating this partial column profile using the column avaraging kernel (and a-priori, if available) from a collocated dataset.
+The fourth parameter indicates which dataset contains the avaraging kernel.
         Before smoothing the partial column profile is regridded to the grid of the column averaging kernel using the given